Jahongir0727/SARA/README.md

   Communicates with the Gemini 2.0 Flash API to generate short, intelligent responses.
 A detailed system prompt guides responses to be in an appropriate tone (professional, friendly, sad, happy, angry, or even flirty) and optionally switches accents when requested.

 - **TTS (Text-to-Speech):**
-  Utilizes Google TTS (gTTS via Google Cloud’s Text-to-Speech API) to convert Gemini's responses into natural-sounding audio, dynamically adjusted by tone and accent.
+  Utilizes Google Cloud’s Text-to-Speech API to convert Gemini's responses into natural-sounding audio, dynamically adjusted by tone and accent.

 - **Dynamic UI with Emotion Animation:**
   SARA’s web interface features a clean, centered chat box where: